thenativeweb/wolkenkit/.github/ISSUE_TEMPLATE/feature.md

 ---
 name: Feature
-about: Create a feature to add new functionality.
+about: Submit a feature to request or describe new functionality to be added.
 ---

 ### What is this feature about?